bhisaac/5eFP/5eFP-SRD.md

 ### Ability Check Bonus

 Each ability has its own bonus, which begins a game session with *+0* or no bonus and is then further modified by game features.
 Ability check bonuses may increase or decrease during gameplay.
 Bonuses are incremental.
 If you do not have a bonus, you gain a *+1* bonus.
-If you gain another bonus while you already have a +1 bonus, your bonus changes to advantage.
-If you gain a bonus while you have advantage, your bonus becomes advantage +1.
+If you gain another bonus while you already have a *+1* bonus, your bonus changes to *advantage*.
+If you gain a bonus while you have *advantage*, your bonus becomes *advantage +1*.
 Any further bonuses add 1 action die to the roll.
 If you have a *+0* bonus and lose a bonus, your bonus changes to *-1*.
-If you have a *-1* bonus and lose a bonus, you gain disadvantage.
-If you lose a bonus while you have disadvantage, your bonus changes to *disadvantage -1*.
+If you have a *-1* bonus and lose another bonus, you gain *disadvantage*.
+If you lose a bonus while you have *disadvantage*, your bonus changes to *disadvantage -1*.
 Any further bonus loss subtracts 1 action die from the roll.

 ### Contests